7Block Labs

 • Escalate if:

-• module was just EnabledModule in last 100 blocks and is now executing. (docs.forta.network)
+• the module was just enabled in the last 100 blocks and is now executing.
+(For further details, check out the docs.forta.network.)

 Going beyond: consuming Forta alerts inside your own bots

-You can build a Forta “combiner” bot that subscribes to oz‑gnosis‑events and emits a single, opinionated alert “DAO-MULTISIG-MODULE-EXEC-ANOMALY” only when your policy deems it risky.
-Use the v2 handleAlert pattern:
+You can set up a Forta “combiner” bot that connects to oz‑gnosis‑events and sends a single, clear alert known as “DAO-MULTISIG-MODULE-EXEC-ANOMALY” whenever your policy flags something as risky.
+Just stick to the v2 handleAlert pattern:

 Bonus: pull the broader context around a firing

-When ExecutionFromModuleSuccess fires, grab the last 50–200 blocks of:
+When ExecutionFromModuleSuccess triggers, don’t forget to grab the last 50-200 blocks for these:

-• Labels on interacting addresses (exploiter, sanctioned, newly deployed) via Forta labels
+• Labels associated with the interacting addresses (like exploiter, sanctioned, newly deployed) using Forta labels

 Checklist: make “module exec” alerts production-grade in one sprint